 The one-foot plant is a great trick to practice and learn, and is pretty forgiving if you crash and burn!
 And remember…

 Have fun out there, keep it simple and make it stylish!

-The Stoke Coach Ben Strowger, is a team rider for North Kiteboarding & Zephyr Tours, manager and kite instructor for Ocean Addicts.
+The Stoke Coach Ben Strowger is a team rider for Duotone Kiteboarding & Zephyr Tours, manager and kite instructor for Ocean Addicts.